 I often find that historians disagree on how something came to be.
 In the end, all that’s left are a bunch of theories.

 Baguettes are no different.

-One such story goes that Napoleon Bonaparte ordered the breads given to soldiers were to be long and thin to fit in the soldiers pockets.
+One such story goes that Napoleon Bonaparte ordered the bread given to soldiers to be long and thin to fit in the soldier’s pockets.

-Another story goes that when they started building the metro in Paris in 1898 workers were brought in from all over France to work on the project.
-Because of a violent outbreak between two groups of workers, they asked bakers to bake bread that could be torn instead of cut, so that knives could be outlawed.
+Another story goes that when they started building the metro in Paris in 1898, workers were brought in from France to work on the project.
+Because of a violent outbreak between two groups of workers, they asked bakers to bake bread that could be torn instead of cut so that knives could be outlawed.